 Since 1971, we have advocated for the conservation of our local bushland.
 We’ve continued to stand by our values for over 50 years, representing environmental concerns in Lane Cove and beyond.

-We regularly provide guided bushwalks in Lane Cove and neighbouring bushland on a regular basis.
+We regularly provide guided bushwalks in Lane Cove and neighbouring bushland.
 Detailed information and maps are also provided for self-guided bushwalks.
 You can obtain further information and book for current bushwalks here and by following our Facebook page.

 Twice a year in Spring and Autumn the Society holds a plant stall in Lane Cove Plaza to sell native seedlings and plants found in our local area, to create habitat and food for wildlife.
 Our experts help with selection and cultivation advice.
 We also highlight local environmental issues and the aims of the Society.